 WWE Superstars had to stay in Saudi Arabia a lot longer than they wanted to this time around.
 AJ Styles explained that it was an issue with paperwork and fuel then the pilots needed sleep.
 WWE said that mechanical issues were the problem.

-Saudi Arabia apparently paid WWE for the Super ShowDown event little late, but WWE claims their relationship with Saudi Arabia is great.
+Saudi Arabia apparently paid WWE for the Super ShowDown event a little late, but WWE claims their relationship with Saudi Arabia is great.
 In fact, they released another statement “expanding’ their deal with Saudi Arabia.

 Following the historic Crown Jewel event in Riyadh, WWE (NYSE: WWE) and the Saudi General Entertainment Authority (GEA) have expanded their live event partnership through 2027 to include a second annual large-scale event.
 WWE and GEA also continue to work towards the completion of a media agreement in the MENA region.